maratai/craftery/fiber_arts.md

 I've put all the fiber arts together on the grounds that there's so much crossover.
 I don't currently knit or crochet, sorry!
 But I'm sure there are *plenty* of resources elsewhere for both.

+# Dyeing
+- Felicia Lo. *Dyeing to Spin and Knit: Techniques and Tips to Make Custom Hand-Dyed Yarns*.
+- - Ashley Martineau. *Spinning and Dyeing Yarn: The Home Spinner's Guide to Creating Traditional and Art Yarns*.

 # Embroidery
 - Julia D. Gray. *Traditional Japanese Embroidery*.
 Lovely photos and explanations of specific Japanese techniques and tools for silk embroidery.
 That said, in stitch terms, it's 80% satin stitch by volume.
 - Sarah Homfray. *Silk Shading*.
 I will be destashing this in a friend's direction.
 If you know anything about color and some embroidery stitches, this is nothing new.
 Lovely photos though, and a reasonable reference/starting point for a beginner.